Birmingham, Alabama: Other attractions

 The Vulcan statue is a cast iron representation of the Roman god of fire, iron, and blacksmiths that is the symbol of Birmingham.
 The statue stands high above the city looking down from a tower at the top of Red Mountain.
 Open to visitors, the tower offers views of the city below.
 The Birmingham Zoo is a large regional zoo with more than 700 animals and an interactive children's zoo.

 The Birmingham Botanical Gardens is a 67-acre (270,000 m2) park displaying a wide variety of plants in interpretive gardens, including formal rose gardens, tropical greenhouses, and a large Japanese garden.
 The facility also includes a white-tablecloth restaurant, meeting rooms, and an extensive reference library.
 It is complemented by Hoover's 30 acre Aldridge Botanical Gardens, an ambitious project open since 2002.
-Aldridge offers a place to stroll, and is to add unique displays in coming years.
 Splash Adventure (formerly VisionLand and Alabama Adventure) in Bessemer serves as the Birmingham area's water and theme park, featuring numerous slides, and water-themed attractions.

-Kelly Ingram Park is the site of notable civil rights protests, and is adjacent to the historic 16th Street Baptist Church.
+Kelly Ingram Park is the site of notable civil rights protests; the park is adjacent to the historic 16th Street Baptist Church.
 Railroad Park opened in 2010 in downtown Birmingham's Railroad Reservation District.
 Oak Mountain State Park is about 10 mi south of Birmingham.
 Red Mountain is one of the southernmost wrinkles in the Appalachian chain, and a scenic drive to the top provides views reminiscent of the Great Smoky Mountains further north.
 To the west of the city is located Tannehill Ironworks Historical State Park, a 1500 acre Civil War site which includes the well-preserved ruins of the Tannehill Iron Furnaces and the John Wesley Hall Grist Mill.

 The Summit is an upscale lifestyle center with many stores and restaurants.
 It is located in Southeast Birmingham off of U.S. Highway 280, parallel to Interstate 459.